tim-honchel/successful-startup/README.md

 A tool for entrepreneurs to easily create useful business plans for small startups.

 ## Overview
-I created Successful Startup to practice using the following technologies in a real test case:
+I created Successful Startup to practice using the following principles and technologies in a real test case:

+### Principles
+* Agile Methodology
+* Clean Architecture
+* Test-Driven Development

+### Technologies
 * ASP.NET Core 6.0
 * Blazor Server
 * SQL Server
-* MySQL Lite
 * Entity Framework
 * Swagger
 * Identity